MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/porting-ndis-6-x-drivers-to-ndis-6-70.md

 ms.technology: windows-devices
 ---

-# Porting NDIS 6.x Drivers to NDIS 6.70
+# Porting NDIS 6.x drivers to NDIS 6.70

 For NDIS protocol, filter, and intermediate drivers, NDIS 6.70 is substantially the same as NDIS 6.60.
-However, because NDIS 6.70 includes the first release of the Network Adapter WDF Class Extension, a.k.a.
-[NetAdapterCx](../netcx/index.md), NDIS no longer uses the miniport model for NIC drivers in NDIS 6.70 and later.
+However, the NDIS miniport driver model has been superceded by the NetAdapterCx NIC driver model in NDIS 6.70.
 To port an NDIS miniport driver to the NetAdapter class extension, see [Porting NDIS miniport drivers to NetAdapter class extension](../netcx/porting-ndis-to-netadapter-cx.md).

 For detailed information about new features for NDIS 6.70, see [Introduction to NDIS 6.70](introduction-to-ndis-6-70.md).